eclipse-che/che-docs/src/main/pages/admin-guide/openshift-config.md

 ## Admin Guide

-See: [OpenShift Admin Guide][openshift-admin-guide] to general information that works both for OS and K8S.
+This page describes OpenShift specific configuration.
+Refer to [OpenShift Admin Guide][openshift-admin-guide] to general information that works both for OS and K8S.

 ## How It Works